AnyChart/docs.anychart.com/Maps/Visualisation.md

 ### Normal points and series

 You might have defined a number of series for some reason.
-As you don't use the colorScale, it's possible to color the map the same as series of basic charts: use simple {api:anychart.core.map.series.Base#fill}**.fill()**{api} method.
+As you don't use the colorScale, it's possible to color the map the same as series of basic charts: use simple {api:anychart.core.map.series.Base#fill}fill(){api} method.

 ```
 	// set the color for the regions of the first series